-This lip-smacking dish tops the charts of all Indian restaurants and street vendors and is the most popular snack or appetizer that is served with evening tea.
+This lip-smacking snack tops the charts of all Indian restaurants and street vendors and is the most popular snack or appetizer that is served with evening tea.

-Vegetables – These cutlets are filled with the goodness of lots of veggies.
-Here, I have used Carrot, Cabbage, Potatoes, Beans, Corn, Green Peas, Onions, and Green Chillies.
+Vegetables – Veg cutlet are filled with the goodness of lots of veggies.
+Here, I have used Carrot, Cabbage, Potatoes, Green Beans, Corn, Green Peas, Onions, and Green Chillies.

-You can go ahead and add any vegetables of your choice such as cauliflower, broccoli, zucchini, etc. This is also a great idea to use up your leftover vegetables.
+You can go ahead and add any vegetables of your choice such as cauliflower, mushroom, sweet potato, raw banana, broccoli, zucchini, etc. This is also a great idea to use up your leftover vegetables.

 Paneer – I have also added a little grated Paneer with the veggies, as it helps in the binding and also gives a nice soft texture.

 Other Ingredients – To spice up the veggies and paneer mixture, we will need ginger, chaat masala powder, garam masala powder, black pepper powder, fresh coriander, salt, and fresh mint.

 These ingredients combined add a nice spice and flavor in these simple veg cutlet.
 You can adjust the amount of spices according to your taste.

 All-Purpose Flour Slurry – Lastly, they are dipped in a slurry which is made with the combination of all-purpose flour, salt, black pepper powder, and water.

 Bread Crumbs – After the cutlet are dipped in the slurry, they are rolled in breadcrumbs.
 This gives a nice crispy crust on the outer layer.